Skip to content

 Clementine Chang

-Recently, Clementine was the associate-in-charge of the new Dramatic Arts Building at Yale University.
-This building will include two theatres, a new 400-seat Yale Repertory Theatre and a new studio theatre.
-Currently, she is a project architect for a new theatre that is part of the expansion and modernization of Arts Commons, Calgary’s largest arts centre.
+She is currently the senior associate-in-charge of a new Dramatic Arts Building at Yale University that will include two theatres, a 400-seat Yale Repertory Theatre and a studio theatre.